Windows Media Center: Windows XP Media Center Edition

-Windows Media Center, codenamed "Freestyle", was first included with Windows XP Media Center Edition.
+Windows Media Center, codenamed "Freestyle", is first included with Windows XP Media Center Edition.

 Windows Vista

-A new version of the WMC was included in the Home Premium and Ultimate Windows Vista editions.
+A new version of Windows Media Center included in the Home Premium and Ultimate Windows Vista editions.
 The user interface was redesigned and tailored for the 16:9 aspect ratio.
 Support for multiple tuners was added in later releases and varies depending upon the version of the operating system purchased.
 Support for many Windows Media Center Extender hardware devices, that had been released pre-Vista, was also dropped leaving many owners out of luck if they did not upgrade to one of the supported Windows Vista versions from the Windows XP Media Center Edition.
 Also introduced to U.S. users was Internet TV, which allows access to streaming content through WMC.
 It also allows video game content.

 Each button in the main menu, which contains sections such as "Music", "Videos", and "TV", gets encased in a box when selected, and for each selection, a submenu comes up, extending horizontally.
 When any of the options is selected, the entries for each are presented in a grid-like structure, with each item being identified by album art, if it is an audio file, or a thumbnail image if it is a picture, a video or a TV recording, and other related options, such as different views for the music collection if "Music" is selected, extend horizontally along the top of the grid.
 Similarly, other items are identified by suggestive artwork.
 The grid displaying the items is also extended horizontally, and the selected item is enlarged compared to the rest.

-Other features of the WMC include:
+Other features of Windows Media Center include: